-Our commercial success depends upon our ability to develop, manufacture, market, and sell INVELTYS, KPI-121 0.25% and other product candidates and use our proprietary technologies without infringing, misappropriating or otherwise violating the intellectual property and other proprietary rights of third parties.
+Our commercial success depends upon our ability to develop, manufacture, market, and sell INVELTYS and our product candidates, including KPI-121 0.25%, and use our proprietary technologies without infringing, misappropriating or otherwise violating the intellectual property and other proprietary rights of third parties.
 There is a considerable amount of intellectual property litigation in the biotechnology and pharmaceutical industries.
-We may become party to, or threatened with, infringement litigation claims regarding our products and technology, including claims from competitors or from non-practicing entities that have no relevant product revenue and against whom our own patent portfolio may have no deterrent effect.
+We may become party to, or threatened with, infringement litigation claims regarding our products, product candidates and technology, including claims from competitors or from non-practicing entities that have no relevant product revenue and against whom our own patent portfolio may have no deterrent effect.
 Moreover, we may become party to future adversarial proceedings or litigation regarding our patent portfolio or the patents of third parties.
 Such proceedings could also include contested post-grant proceedings such as oppositions, inter partes review, reexamination, interference, or derivation proceedings before the U.S. Patent and Trademark Office or foreign patent offices.
 For example, we are aware of a third-party European patent that contains claims related to use of LE for the treatment of moderate to severe dry eye disease and the use of LE for reducing conjunctival redness associated with dry eye disease.
 This European patent will expire in early 2025, and is in force in Germany, the United Kingdom, Spain, Italy, and France.
 There is no United States counterpart patent or pending U.S. patent application.
-While we have obtained an opinion of European counsel that this patent is invalid, until this patent expires or a court of competent jurisdiction finally determines the patent is invalid in each country, the patent holder may be able to block our ability to develop and commercialize KPI-121 0.25% for the treatment of dry eye disease in Europe unless we obtain a license under this patent in each country or obtain a license on commercially reasonable terms, our ability to commercialize KPI-121 0.25% for the treatment of dry eye disease in Europe may be impaired, delayed or halted altogether.
+While we have obtained an opinion of European counsel that this patent is invalid, until this patent expires or a court of competent jurisdiction finally determines the patent is invalid in each country, the patent holder may be able to block our ability to develop and commercialize KPI-121 0.25% for the treatment of dry eye disease in Europe unless we obtain a license under this patent in each country where it is in force.
+Such a license may not be available on commercially reasonable terms or at all.
+If we are unable to invalidate the patent in each country or obtain a license on commercially reasonable terms, our ability to commercialize KPI-121 0.25% for the treatme

 The legal threshold for initiating litigation or contested proceedings is low, so that even lawsuits or proceedings with a low probability of success might be initiated and require significant resources to defend.
 Litigation and contested proceedings can also be expensive and time-consuming, and our adversaries in these proceedings may have the ability to dedicate substantially greater resources to prosecuting these legal actions than we can.
 The risks of being involved in such litigation and proceedings may increase as our product candidates near commercialization and as we gain the greater visibility associated with being a public company.
 Third parties may assert infringement claims against us based on existing patents or patents that may be granted in the future.
 We may not be aware of all such intellectual property rights potentially relating to our product candidates and their uses.
-Thus, we do not know with certainty that INVELTYS, KPI-121 0.25% or any other product candidates, or our development and commercialization thereof, do not and will not infringe or otherwise violate any third party's intellectual property.
+Thus, we do not know with certainty that INVELTYS or any of our product candidates, including KPI-121 0.25%, or our development and commercialization thereof, do not and will not infringe or otherwise violate any third party's intellectual property.